List of The Inbetweeners characters: Daisy

 Daisy used to be Will's babysitter.
 She is invited to Will's mother Polly's barbecue, and mentioned that she works at a local care home.
 Will, Simon and Neil begin working at the care home as volunteers on part of their Duke of Edinburgh award scheme.
 Will hits it off with Daisy, and after going on a date (which is actually just Daisy saying thank you to Will for covering her at work) they go back to her flat.
-Unfortunately, Will has no pubic hair because Neil and Jay had, as a prank, put hair removal cream in his underpants whilst he was asleep in the common room.
+Unfortunately, Will has no pubic hair because Neil and Jay had, as a prank, put hair removal cream in his underpants while he was asleep in the common room.
 Will decides to follow Simon's advice and "wear a wig down there", stealing the wig of a care home resident.
 When Daisy finds the wig, she is shocked.
 She harboured concern throughout their relationship that Will was too young for her, and seeing him without any pubic hair makes her feel very guilty and wants nothing more to do with him.